-Indoor air pollution, an essentially unregulated condition, continues to be a growing concern among commercial and industrial building owners, tenants, schools, developers, and the general public.
-The World Health Organization estimates that up to 30 percent of new and remodeled buildings experience indoor air quality ("IAQ") problems.
-Moreover, the National Institute of Occupational Safety and Health identified IAQ problems as an "epidemic" of the 1990s.
-Poor IAQ may be caused by conditions such as inadequate ventilation, chemical contaminants (e.g., adhesives, carpeting, and cleaning agents), or biological contaminants (e.g., mold, pollen, and bacteria).
-Deficient IAQ has led to claims of adverse health effects by building occupants referred to as "sick building syndrome" or "building related illness."
+Indoor air quality (IAQ) continues to be a growing concern among commercial and industrial building owners, tenants, schools, developers, and the general public.
+Poor IAQ, present in about 30 percent of new and remodeled buildings, may be caused by conditions such as inadequate ventilation, chemical contaminants (e.g., adhesives, carpeting, and cleaning agents), or biological contaminants (e.g., mold, pollen, and bacteria).

-The attorneys and technical consultants at MGKF have a broad range of experience addressing IAQ concerns.
-In addition to working with our clients' consultants toward diagnostic evaluation and remediation of IAQ issues, we have advised clients on the legal and practical impacts of these situations.
-Specifically, we have assisted clients in communicating with tenants, employees or other parties regarding IAQ concerns.
-We have also advised clients on potential IAQ legal liabilities that may arise for building owners and operators, employers, construction contractors, engineers and architects, HVAC manufacturers, material suppliers, real estate professionals, and landlords and tenants.
+We work with our clients' consultants toward diagnostic evaluation and remediation of IAQ issues.
+We advise clients on the legal and practical impacts of these situations, including communications with tenants, employees or other parties regarding IAQ concerns.
 In addition, our state cleanup program practice frequently requires evaluating and developing remedial strategies for potential vapor intrusion from subsurface contamination into indoor building spaces.

 As a rapidly growing area of environmental litigation, and one without a comprehensive set of governing regulations, IAQ claims implicate creative theories of liability, as well as unique problems of proof and causation, workers compensation, and insurance.
-MGKF attorneys and technical consultants are well-suited to evaluate these issues from a legal and technical perspective and represent clients in these types of claims.
-More information may be found on our litigation practice area pages.
+The MGKF team is well-suited to evaluate these issues from both a legal and technical perspective and represent clients in these types of claims.

 Photo © Yen Hung Lin | Dreamstime.com